ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 Indeed, as I learned from Christopher Avery [5]: The motivation of a complete team is usually set by the least invested/motivated team member.
 The least inspired person tends to drag everyone else down to the same low level of engagement.
 Hackman also mentions the related phenomena of “Social Loafing”, someone “free riding” along and not contributing their share of the work.

-A common cause for this problem is the habit in many organization to assign people part time to several teams or to set things up so that teams are dependent on external experts with no commitment to the team.
+A common cause for this problem is the habit in many organizations to assign people part time to several teams or to set things up so that teams are dependent on external experts with no commitment to the team.

 The way to prevent this is to set clear boundaries for the team.
 A team need to know who is on the team and who is not.
 Who can I count on when going gets tough and who may have other priorities?